hoffstadt/DearPyGui/docs/source/tutorials/item-usage.rst

     keywords that reflect its information (item type, children, theme, ect)

 .. note:: configuration, state and info have been broken into
-    commands that access each individual keyword specifically instead of returning the entire dictionary.
+    separate commands that access each individual keyword, instead of returning the entire dictionary.

     | Examples: